lionheart/bottlenose/README.md

 [![License](https://img.shields.io/pypi/l/bottlenose.svg?style=flat)](LICENSE)
 [![Versions](https://img.shields.io/pypi/pyversions/bottlenose.svg?style=flat)](https://pypi.python.org/pypi/bottlenose)

-Bottlenose is a thin Python wrapper over the Amazon Product Advertising API.
+Bottlenose is a thin, well-tested, maintained, and powerful Python wrapper over the Amazon Product Advertising API.
 There is practically no overhead, and no magic (unless you add it yourself).

 Before you get started, make sure you have both Amazon Product Advertising and AWS accounts (yes, they are separate -- confusing, I know).